berkmancenter/internet_dashboard/docs/creating_a_widget.md

 The Widget Object
 -----------------

-The widget object you create should be a use the `Widget` object's prototype as its prototype.
+The widget object you create should use the `Widget` object's prototype as its prototype.

 You'll also want to call the Widget object's constructor ahead of your own constructor.